uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 It might initially sound like we have the perfect system.
 But unfortunately, there is still a big problem.

 - Even worse, there are *rainbow tables* online – precomputated lists of common passwords with what value they hash to.
-It isn't too difficult to generate rainbow tables containing all passwords up to a certain size infact (this is one reason why using long passwords is strongly recommended!)
+It isn't too difficult to generate rainbow tables containing all passwords up to a certain size in fact (this is one reason why using long passwords is strongly recommended!)

 Hashing is a good start, but we need to further improve our system so that if two users choose the same password, their hash is not the same, while still ensuring that it is possible to check whether or not a user has entered the correct password.
 The next idea, salting, addresses this issue.